yasint23/My_Devops/projects/204-docker-swarm-deployment-of-phonebook-app-on-python-flask-mysql-Terraform/README.md

 ![Project_204](project-204.png)

-- Your company has recently started a project that aims to serve as phonebook web application.
-Your teammates have started to work on the project and developed the UI and backend part of the project and they need your help to deploy the app in development environment.
+- The company has recently started a project that aims to serve as phonebook web application.
+My teammates have started to work on the project and developed the UI and backend part of the project and they need your help to deploy the app in development environment.

-- You are, as a Cloud/DevOps engineer, requested to deploy the Phonebook Application in the development environment on Docker Swarm on AWS EC2 Instances using Terraform to showcase the project.
-To do that you need to;
+- I requested to deploy the Phonebook Application in the development environment on Docker Swarm on AWS EC2 Instances using Terraform to showcase the project.
+To do that I;

-  - Create a new public repository for the project on GitHub.
+  - Created a new public repository for the project on GitHub.

-  - Create docker image using the `Dockerfile` from the base image of `python:alpine`.
+  - Created docker image using the `Dockerfile` from the base image of `python:alpine`.

   - Deploy the app on swarm using `docker compose`.
 To do so on the `Compose` file;

-    - Create a MySQL database service with one replica using the image of `mysql:5.7`;
+    - Created a MySQL database service with one replica using the image of `mysql:5.7`;

       - attach a named volume to persist the data of database server.

       - attach `init.sql` file to initialize the database using `configs`.

-    - Configure the app service to;
+    - Configured the app service to;

       - pull the image of the app from the AWS ECR repository.